Innovative Uses for Drones in Agriculture

 Drones for Livestock Management

-By using drones cattle and sheep farmers are able to check on distance herds, evaluate water sources and paddock health, and determine the ideal time for grazing movements.
+By using drones, cattle and sheep farmers are able to check on distant herds, evaluate water sources and paddock health, and determine the ideal time for grazing movements.
 Ranchers are also experimenting with using drones as remote shepherds to push cattle herds or sheep flocks to other grazing locations or to help guide a lost animal back to the herd.

 Crop Pollinating with Drones

 Bees are hard to beat as pollinators, but with risks posed by the steady decline of these vital pollinators, farmers are looking for alternative solutions to pollinate their crops.
-A number of startups have sprung up and are testing drone base crop pollination.
-While drones are able to collect large amounts of pollen and move quickly through fields of crops delivering the pollen we are a long way off from finding a technology based replacement for the honey bee.
+A number of startups have sprung up and are testing drone-based crop pollination.
+While drones are able to collect large amounts of pollen and move quickly through fields of crops delivering the pollen, we are a long way off from finding a technology-based replacement for the honey bee.

 Planting & Seeding with Drones

-One last innovative uses of drones for agriculture that we found in our research was using drones for seeding and planting.
-A key area that is leveraging this technology is to combat deforestation and increase biodiversity, especially in areas that have been devastated by wild fires.
-A few startups, including AirSeed out of Australia and DroneSeed in Washington state have been pioneering drone technology to strategically plant tree seeds by drone.
+One last innovative use of drones for agriculture that we found in our research was using drones for seeding and planting.
+A key area that is leveraging this technology is to combat deforestation and increase biodiversity, especially in areas that have been devastated by wildfires.
+A few startups, including AirSeed out of Australia and DroneSeed in Washington state, have been pioneering drone technology to strategically plant tree seeds by drone.
 The drones use proprietary seed pods and artificial intelligence (AI) to plant up to 40,000 trees per day.

 Flying ATV

-Imaging cruising over your row crops or paddocks at 400ft to inspect your crops or wrangle a stray calf that's wandered off.
+Imagine cruising over your row crops or paddocks at 400ft to inspect your crops or wrangle a stray calf that's wandered off.
 Startup Ryse Aerotech has created the solution for you.
 While more of a personal aircraft than a drone, their new Recon ultralight is capable of carrying a single passenger up to a 400ft elevation and traveling at speeds of 50 knots.
-Now you can leave your ATV in the garage and flying over to the other side of the ranch.
-Unfortunately, the current technology only offers a 25 minute flight time, so you might need a ride back, but either was this technology provides a glimpse into some of the emerging drone technology.
+Now you can leave your ATV in the garage and fly over to the other side of the ranch.
+Unfortunately, the current technology only offers a 25-minute flight time, so you might need a ride back, but either way, this technology provides a glimpse into some of the emerging drone technology.
 Learn more at Ryse Areotech.

 Summary

-If you're interested in learning more about incorporating drones into your operation we would suggest starting small and slowly to understand the potential benefits before making larger investments.
+If you're interested in learning more about incorporating drones into your farm operation, we would suggest starting small and slowly to understand the potential benefits before making larger investments.